Hungarian Two-Tailed Dog Party: 2018–2022 elections

+2022–2026 elections

 The party officially took part in the 2022 parliamentary elections and increased their vote share to 3.27% of the total vote, making them the fourth largest political block, but gained no seats because of the 5% threshold.

 The party participated in the 2024 European parliament election and the simultaneously held 2024 local elections.
 In District 12 of Budapest, party co-leader Gergely Kovács won 61% of the first preference votes in a ranked-choice opposition primary, the first the party has joined.
 Other main opposition parties are now expected not to field a candidate for mayor and half of the district seats for councilors are to be nominated exclusively by the Two-Tailed Dog Party, plus 2 seats.
 Kovács won the mayorship with 54% of the votes, and the party won 10 out of the 18 seats in the district council.

 In April 2025, the party held its largest demonstration to date, marching under the banner of 'illiberal pride' to protest changes the government made to the right to assembly.

+2026 election

 Ahead of the 2026 Hungarian parliamentary election, MKKP confirmed that it would be running independently, after it had considered allying with Péter Magyar's Tisza.
 The MKKP's list in 2026 is led by the party's director, Dávid Nagy.
 The following four candidates, who are to take leadership positions, include several local politicians.
 The two leaders of the party are not going to run for national election.